-This page lists recent examples of engagement between the CDT in Pervasive Parallelism and its industry partners.
+This page lists recent examples of engagement between the CDT in Pervasive Parallelism and its industry partners, as well as the CDT in Pervasive Parallelism Industry Partner Newsletter archive.

 CDT Student Presentations at Company Offices